db4j/db4j/README.md

 this implements a simple persistent RESTful "mailbox" app
 - uses the webserver built-in to kilim, but jetty or another server can be used instead
-- data is stored persistently in the file `chat.db`
+- data is stored persistently in the database file `chat.db`
-- `trampoline` causes kilim to convert to green threads
 - `localhost:8080/new/john doe/software professional with an interest in java and linux`
 - this demo is included in the repository in `demos/diary-kws`
+- fully async server and queries (`Kilim.trampoline`)

 ## installation